JJ/hoborg/text/text.md

 easier to substitute it: I couldn't for the world make something that looked and *acted* like the mech.

-Luckily, there were bits and parts of the mech in Rufus' workshop and I took them to the circus blacksmith together with a bunch of pesos to keep his mouth shut and instill due dilligence in him, at least for a while.
+Luckily, there were bits and parts of the mech in Rufus's workshop and I took them to the circus blacksmith together with a bunch of pesos to keep his mouth shut and instill due diligence in him, at least for a while.
 Since everybody knew that sooner than later Manuel was going away I told him we were building a replica for the menagerie, but since Rufus was very jealous of his act we didn't want him to know what we were doing, right?
 That was a few pesos more.
-And then a few more when the diligence just dissapeared after a day.
+And then a few more when the diligence vanished after just a day.

+*revise and write*

+But it didn't take long to have something that if it was dark enough, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
+So there was no fucking way Rufus could be mistaken.
+And I had spent two days and lots of pesos doing this.

+That day, at dinner after the show, Rufus told me that somebody from the naval station was coming the next day at dawn to pick them up.
+I was relieved.
+Dawn was good.
+I was damn good.